denisrosset/qdimsum/docs/README.md

 ```
 Error using qdimsum.Check.sampleObeysConstraints (line 68)
-For generator 1  3  2  4  7  6  5  8: operator equality constraint #1 violated, maximal
+For generator 1  3  2  4  7  6  5  8: operator
+equality constraint #1 violated, maximal
 singular value 0.960222
 ```

-that identifies the problem: run [TestRAC22d.m](https://github.com/denisrosset/qdimsum/blob/master/tutorial/TestRAC22d.m) to reproduce that check.
+that identifies the problem: run [TestRAC22d.m](https://github.com/denisrosset/qdimsum/blob/master/tutorial/TestRAC22d.m) to reproduce that error and its detection.

 Additional tools
 ----------------

 - [findSymmetryGroupGenerators](https://github.com/denisrosset/qdimsum/blob/master/findSymmetryGroupGenerators.m): for a given physical problem and its ambient group (defined using the `ambientGroupGenerators` method, this function finds generators of the corresponding symmetry group.
 This is a useful tool when the objective function has none or only few *obvious* symmetries found by inspection.
 Despite the search for symmetries being fairly demanding, it is useful for small scale problems, as well as middle sized problems in which a lesser number of symmetries are already known.

 - In [NVSettings](https://github.com/denisrosset/qdimsum/blob/master/NVSettings.m), one controls the number of samples in a batch with `sampleChunkSize`.
-We also provided the static methods `NVSettings.yalmipMOSEK`, `NVSettings.yalmipSeDuMi`, `NVSettings.yalmipSDPT3`, `NVSettings.yalmipSDPNAL` and `NVSettings.yalmipSCS` that take a single parameter `tolerance` and possible additional parameters.
+We also provide the static methods `NVSettings.yalmipMOSEK`, `NVSettings.yalmipSeDuMi`, `NVSettings.yalmipSDPT3`, `NVSettings.yalmipSDPNAL` and `NVSettings.yalmipSCS` that take a single parameter `tolerance` and possible additional parameters.
 They return a `sdpsettings`-like structure, with the tolerance of the solver set to the provided value, and the possible additional options.
 To use it as part of the settings, write `settings = NVSettings('verbosityLevel', 0, 'yalmipSettings', NVSettings.yalmipMOSEK(1e-9))`.

 - Partial support for rank-constrained problems is available through [RankProblem.m](https://github.com/denisrosset/qdimsum/blob/master/RankProblem.m), but no documentation is currently available.